 There are two ways to add new functions to MySQL:

-and DROP FUNCTION
+CREATE FUNCTION and DROP FUNCTION statements.

-See section 9.1.1 CREATE FUNCTION/DROP FUNCTION
+See section 9.1.1 CREATE FUNCTION/DROP FUNCTION Syntax.

-server and become
+mysqld server and become

 available on a permanent basis.